akoidan/pychat/README.md

  - Run chat as in production

 ## Via docker
+ - execute `./download_content.sh generate_certificate`
+ - Rename [chat/production_example.py](chat/production_example.py) to `chat/production.py`.
+Open it and replace with your data.
+Docker section, debug section and secret key is required.
+If you leave everything else as it is chat will run but lack those thing you left commented.
-This is the fastest way to try out pychat.
-Just run `docker-compose -f docker/docker-compose.yml up` and open `https://localhost:8000/#/chat/1`
+ - Run `docker-compose -f docker/docker-compose.yml up` and open `https://localhost:8000/#/chat/1`

 ## Development setup
 The flow is the following
  - Install OS packages depending on your OS type
- - Bootstart files
+ - Bootstrap files
  - Start services and check if it works

 ### Install OS packages
 This section depends on the OS you use.
 I tested full install on Windows/Ubuntu/CentOs/Archlinux/Archlinux(rpi2 armv7). [pychat.org](https://pychat.org) currently runs on Archlinux rpi2.

 #### [Windows](https://www.microsoft.com/en-us/download/windows.aspx):
  1. Install [python](https://www.python.org/downloads/) with pip.
 Any version **Python2.7** or **Python 3.x** both are supported.
-Caution: Chrome refuses to work with django-ssl-server on python 2, you will need to generate custom certificate.
  2. Add **pip** and **python** to `PATH` variable.
  3. Install [redis](https://github.com/MSOpenTech/redis/releases).
 Get the newest version or at least 2.8.
  4. Install [sassc](http://sass-lang.com/libsass).
 Add **sassc** command path to `PATH` variable.